HowTo: How to run multiple Wrapper instances on UNIX

 When the script runs, any relative paths will be relative to the location of the

 shell script.
-(When the Wrapper itself is launched however, it will set its working
+(However, when the Wrapper itself is launched, it will set its working

 directory to that of the Wrapper binary.)